Updating Your Mid-Century House?

 Casual Post-War Lifestyle

-First, the casual, west coast style of living promised by the open, one-story ranch design struck a chord with Post-War homebuyers.
+First, the casual, west-coast style of living promised by the open, one-story ranch design struck a chord with Post-War homebuyers.

-The popularity of the ranch blossomed with the widespread growth of casual outdoor dining and recreational activities such as the pool party and barbecue, that, along with the cocktail party, became mainstays of suburban entertainment during the post-war years.
+The popularity of the ranch blossomed with the widespread growth of casual outdoor dining and recreational activities such as the pool party and barbecue, which, along with the cocktail party, became mainstays of suburban entertainment during the post-war years.

-The design was more connected to and more attuned to nature than the popular two-story styles of the period.
-Outdoor spaces such as patios and decks were joined to indoor spaces by minimal partitions, including glass walls and sliding patio doors, to create the impression that the two spaces were actually one larger space.
+Outdoor spaces such as patios and decks were joined to indoor spaces by minimal partitions, including glass walls and sliding patio doors, to create the impression that the two spaces were one larger space.

-None of this was new.
+None of this was new but it was very American.

-It started in the early Victorian period.
-But it was very American due to the influence of the nation's preeminent Victorian architect, Andrew Jackson Downing.
+It started in the early Victorian period due to the influence of the nation's preeminent Victorian architect, Andrew Jackson Downing.

 Persuaded by Henry David Thoreau's belief that being surrounded by nature is necessary for healthy living, Downing insisted that an expansive front porch or sweeping veranda was an essential transition between the house and nature, an idea that persists to this day.